-This course examines theological, biblical, and historical foundations for Christian mission.
-Current practices and models of mission are analyzed and critiqued, with a special emphasis on the history and role of mission in the country or region visited for the course.
-Students will articulate a theology of mission, and develop a practice of mission, appropriate for local congregations.
-This course is designed to meet various denomination requirements for mission, including that of the United Methodist Church.
+This course examines theological, biblical, and historical foundations for evangelism.
+Current practices and models of evangelism are analyzed and critiqued.
+Students will develop and articulate a theology and practice of evangelism appropriate for a community of faith.
+This course is designed to meet denominational requirements for an evangelism course, including that of the United Methodist Church.